gsheppar/Prisma-SD-WAN-Base/README.md

 # Prisma SD-WAN Base (Preview)
 The is just a base script to login to the controller

-Assignments 1-3 are only used for the training workshop and can be ignored if you are just using the base.py file
+Assignments 1-2 are only used for the training workshop and can be ignored if you are just using the base.py file

 #### License
 MIT

 #### Requirements
-* Active CloudGenix Account - Please generate your API token and add it to cloudgenix_settings.py
+* Active Prisma SD-WAN Account - Please generate your API token and add it to prismasase_settings.py
 * Python >=3.6

 #### Installation: